Providing universal access to high-quality computer science programming

 Why Computer Science?

 In the Pittsburgh region specifically, not only do we know that STEM (particularly computer science) jobs are available and growing, we also know that a diverse pipeline of talent is not available.
-According to a 2016 Allegheny Conference study, in reference to the Pittsburgh region:
+According to a study from the Allegheny Conference, in reference to the Pittsburgh region:

 “The current workforce and future pipeline lack diversity: Diversity is a large local challenge; only 1% of the local IT workforce is African American compared to 7% nationally.
 At the college level, African American students are 50% less likely to be enrolled in Computer Science and other STEM majors than all other students.
 At the high school level, only 37 African American students in the entire state took the AP Computer Science exam.”